Information from the DC Government on COVID-19

 Outreach and Contact Tracing

 We are working with One Medical, a leading health care provider network, to provide testing as part of the University’s COVID-19 Testing Protocol.
 On-campus community members also must complete a daily self-attestation of symptoms via a mobile app.
 When Georgetown receives a red “high-risk status” badge or positive test result, our public health team connects with the individual to offer recommendations regarding medical care and isolation.
 The team also performs on-campus contact tracing and helps coordinate support services for students in isolation or quarantine.

 In addition, Georgetown collaborates with and supports the DC contact tracing program, which is led by the DC Department of Health.
 DC contract tracers will contact individuals directly if such individuals were determined to have been in close contact with a person diagnosed with COVID-19, which is defined by the Centers for Disease Control as within six feet of an infected person for a total of 15 minutes or more over a 24-hour period.

 We are respecting the privacy and medical confidentiality of our community members who have tested positive for COVID-19.
 Although it is understandable that individuals would want to know if they have been exposed to someone who has a confirmed case, it is important to remember the public health department in the jurisdiction where each person who tests positive lives will determine who needs to be contacted based on its investigation of each case.

-The symptoms of COVID-19 can include a fever (temperature above 100.4), cough and difficulty breathing – similar to what you may feel with influenza or a bad cold.
-In addition, the following symptoms may be indicators of COVID-19: chills, muscle pain, headache, diarrhea, sore throat and/or new loss of taste or smell.
+The symptoms of COVID-19 can include a fever (temperature above 100.4), cough, difficulty breathing, chills, muscle pain, headache, diarrhea, sore throat and/or new loss of taste or smell.
 The incubation period (how soon the symptoms appear from the time of first exposure) for these types of viruses is typically 2-14 days.
-It is important to remember, though, that many people with COVID-19 do not have significant symptoms, so follow all public health instructions you receive, even if you are feeling well.
+It is important to remember, though, that many people with COVID-19 do not have any symptoms, so follow all public health instructions you receive, even if you are feeling well.